 Underperformance or poor performance is a failure to perform the duties of the job to satisfactory levels required by the company.
 A common mistake people associate underperformance with is “misconduct”.

-Misconduct involves absence from work, having a bad behaviour or attitude towards work/colleagues or breaching of policies and procedures.
-While Under performance entails unacceptable standard of work, poor quality of work and outputs and low productivity.
+Misconduct involves absence from work, having a bad behavior or attitude towards work/colleagues or breaching of policies and procedures.
+While Underperformance entails unacceptable standard of work, poor quality of work and outputs and low productivity.

 It is important to understand that people face problems and difficulties in their lives, whether it is short term or long term.
-It can be simple to label them as under performing and be done with it.
-Studies have shown that in most cases, under performance can be caused by a number of reasons; whether their roles are clear to them or having personal issues.
-There are a few questions you, as the performance manager, should question before labelling them as unsatisfactory.
+It can be simple to label them as underperforming and be done with it.
+Studies have shown that in most cases, underperformance can be caused by a number of reasons; whether their roles are clear to them or having personal issues.
+There are a few questions you, as the performance manager, should question before labeling them as unsatisfactory.

 These questions are important in understanding the situation the employee is in; sometimes it could be a performance fix or more in-depth at the emotional level.
 In both cases, it is essential for the manager to be clear of the situation.

 The behaviors and actions of the underperformers are just the tip of the iceberg.
 If you don’t address the entirety of the issue, it could blow out of proportion for both you and the organization.

 Ways to help manage the underperformers:

 There are a number of ways to help manage and assist underperformers to meet organizational working conditions.
 These are just some suggestions that will work in most cases; ensure that they fit with your organization’s goals and compatibility.

 A commonly used method is utilizing the SMART objectives approach; where you set up “Specific” objectives, “Measurable” indicators of performance, “Agreed” responsibility and roles, “Realistic” achievements and “Timely” results.
 This approach is more organizational based and will involve the managers making it clear what is expected and that every employees know what is required from them.